GAL-Repository/SARS-CoV-2_BW_lineage/README.md

 [![DOI](https://zenodo.org/badge/566477400.svg)](https://zenodo.org/badge/latestdoi/566477400)

 ## Description:
-This code represents the implementation of our methodology for preprocessing the Genomic DB.
+This code represents the implementation of our methodology for preprocessing the Genomic DB and make the respective analyses.
 With this code, we generated the images and results of the manuscript [1] submitted on Infection and available at https://doi.org/10.21203/rs.3.rs-2285898/v1.

 # Structure of the code (Pseudocode):